AdobeDocs/media-analytics.pt-BR/help/media-collection-api/mc-api-timelines/mc-api-timeline-2.md

 **Detalhes da implementação**

-Inicie o timer de ping do aplicativo.
-O primeiro evento de ping deve ser lançado em 1 segundo se houver anúncios precedentes, caso contrário, 10 segundos.
+Inicie o temporizador ping do aplicativo.
+First ping event should then fire 1 second in if there are pre-roll ads, 10 seconds in otherwise.

 ### Action 3 - Ad break start {#Action-3}